 In this article, you’ll learn all the steps to starting your own paid newsletter subscription service

 Paid newsletters are email campaigns that people pay to receive, usually on a yearly or monthly fee subscription basis.
-They’re a great way to supplement your business and a good tool for individuals who want to make money building their personal brand.
+They’re a great way to supplement your business and a good tool for creators who want to make money building their personal brand.

 When you use a paid newsletter subscription business model, you’ll enjoy recurring income and won’t need to worry about adding sponsorships or advertising within your email.
 This benefits not only you but also your readers.